10 Best Herbal Teas For Postoperative Recovery

 curcuma longa tea

-Curcuma longa, commonly known as turmeric, is widely used in herbal teas to support postoperative recovery due to its anti-inflammatory and antioxidant properties.
+Curcuma longa, commonly known as turmeric, is increasingly being used in herbal teas to support postoperative recovery due to its anti-inflammatory and antioxidant properties.

 echinacea purpurea tea